awslabs/ar-go-tools/doc/DESIGN.md

 filters:                            # a list of filters that is used by the analysis, the meaning is analysis dependent
     - "packages/*"
 ```

+> 📝 The tool accepts five different settings for the logging level: 1 for error logging, 2 for warnings, 3 for info, 4 for debugging information and 5 for tracing.
+Tracing should not be used on large programs.